 You may have heard the terms "paid, owned, earned media" bandied about recently and been curious.
-You want to know more—understanding where and how your communications appear is as critical for those committed to social change as it is for major brand managers. eMarketer is a helpful start: "paid media is advertising inserted next to another’s content; owned media is brand-created content; and earned media is getting someone else to provide content about a brand."
+You want to know more—understanding where and how your communication appears is as critical for those committed to social change as it is for major brand managers. eMarketer is a helpful start: "paid media is advertising inserted next to another’s content; owned media is brand-created content; and earned media is getting someone else to provide content about a brand."
 But these definitions are blurry in practice and not everyone is using them in the same way.
 It seems it's time for this marketer to share my view of how to use the paid, owned, earned media framework for your marketing strategy.

 What has Changed

 The proliferation of online media and social networks gave rise to this discussion.
 Understanding media channels used to be so much easier.
 First you researched the media preferences and habits of your target customers.
 Then you developed your spending allocations for advertising (or paid media) across the media channels preferred by your customers—television, radio, online, and so on, and finally, you added your media strategies for public relations (or what was called earned or unpaid media).
 But now we find ourselves regularly discussing with clients the modified version we have developed of a framework commonly referred to as Paid, Owned and Earned Media, or P.O.E.M. for you acronym nuts.

 Ideally, these media types work best together.
 But where and how to proceed can be a dilemma.
 Kirk Cheyfitz of Story Worldwide offers a useful 3-step way to think about integrating paid, owned and earned: